 Towels and bathrobes seem reasonable.
 I mean reasonable in the sense that I can understand that people steal them, not that *I* steal them or think that it’s reasonable or correct to steal them.
 Some of these just seem over the top though – MATTRESSES?
 TV SETS?!?
 Who goes into a hotel and thinks that’s okay.
 Not to mention the ick factor of trying to steal mattresses, blankets or pillows.

 Like I said, some of these things I would have thought would be obvious candidates for theft, even if I’ve never taken one myself.
-I’m reminded of a long-ago stay in a Rodeway Inn in Page Arizona where they obviously had had problems with theft
+I’m reminded of a long-ago stay in a Rodeway Inn in Page, Arizona where they had obviously had problems with theft

 Even though that trip was years ago, I still find it hilarious a) that people would actually steal things like alarm clocks and b) that the hotel chose to frame their message not as “hey stop stealing our stuff!” and “oh due to the POPULARITY of our guest room amenities, we’ll assume if they are missing that you MEANT to purchase them” 😀